 Do I need to run payroll?

-- do you have employees?
-Generally, anyone with a contract of employment with the business would be classed as an employee.
-But there are also some extensions to this - directors for example are also employees.
+- Do you have employees?
+Generally, anyone with a contract of employment is classed as an employee.
+But there are also some extensions to this - directors, for example, are also employees.
 Remember - a limited company is a separate legal entity to their directors.

-Ok, I need a payroll.
+I need to run payroll.
 Where do I start?

 - Payslips - You will need to produce payslips for each employee every time they are paid.
 This also includes P45s and P60s when the time comes